AboutCodingBE/validation-excercise/excercise_outline.md

   installed.
 * There is a time cost to updating the firmware: This can easily take up to an hour.
 So if the firmware isn't the latest firmware, but is compatible with the configuration, you don't have to schedule an update.
-* Check for tasks that have been running for more than 2 hours.
-These need to be cancelled.
+* Since these sensors come straight from the manufacturer, they will never have the latest configuration installed.
+So you always need to schedule a task for that in the first loop of the program.
 * The application checks for every sensor if the firmware version is compatible with the latest configuration.
 The firmware version always looks has the following structure: FW:DD-MM-YYYY#XX.
 So it is basically the letters FW, a colon, then the date of the firmware starting with day, then month, then year.
 There is '#'in between and then follows